-Although, as we see in the video below by Matt Cutts.
-Google's former head of web spam, Google has said it does not use the description meta tag in it's ranking, we still find this metadata to be playing a role that is supportive to the title meta tag.
+Although, as we see in the video above, Matt Cutts.
+Google’s former head of web spam said Google does not use the description meta tag in it’s ranking, we still find this metadata to be playing a role that is supportive to the title meta tag.

 Optimizing the description of your page is therefore something you still have to consider very seriously for the following reasons: